Gkkumar2/Real-Estate-Market-Analysis-with-Python/README.md

 ---

 ## **Problem Statement** 🧐
 <p align="justify">The client, a prominent real estate company, has collected extensive data on properties and their customers.
 The data is currently unprocessed, with missing values and inconsistencies, hindering meaningful analysis.
-The company seeks actionable insights to answer the below given key problems:</p>
+The company seeks actionable insights to answer the below given key problems:</p><br>
-- 👥 What age groups exhibit the highest buyer potential?
+- 👥 What age groups exhibit the highest buyer potential?  <br>
-- 🏠 Which property types perform best in terms of sales and satisfaction?
+- 🏠 Which property types perform best in terms of sales and satisfaction?<br>
-- 🌍 How does deal satisfaction vary by region?
+- 🌍 How does deal satisfaction vary by region?  <br>

 To address these challenges, the data needs to be cleaned, merged, and analyzed to generate insights and visualizations for strategic decision-making.